nerves-project/nerves_runtime/README.md

 One important use case is to be able to remotely update a device and have it automatically revert its firmware after a timeout or if it can't reach the network.
 A common requirement is to handle crashes and hangs.
-The noraml strategy for implementing this to have the device allow one boot of new firmware and then to mark it "valid" if code gets to a good point (like connect to a server).
+The normal strategy for implementing this to have the device allow one boot of new firmware and then to mark it "valid" if code gets to a good point (like connect to a server).
 If something goes wrong, then the next reboot reverts back to the original